shahraizali/awesome-django/README.md

 ## Other

 * [Django packages](https://github.com/pydanny/djangopackages/) - Django Packages is a directory of reusable apps, sites, tools, and more for your Django projects.
+* [django-salted](https://github.com/wunki/django-salted/) - Full stack SaltStack configuration for Django with the help of Vagrant.

 ## Project Management